 Turn on safe search

-Additionally, Google attempting to make Google’s Search engine safer for children and teenagers.
+Additionally, Google is attempting to make Google’s search engine safer for children and teenagers.
 That includes providing SafeSearch, which aids in removing explicit results like violent pictures.
 Although it is currently on by default for any users under the age of 18 who have logged in (including those whose accounts are handled by Family Link), it is still advisable to set it on for any shared household devices that kids may use.